OpenNebula/docs/source/deployment/node_installation/kvm_node_installation.rst

 Step 4.
 Configure Passwordless SSH
 ==================================

 OpenNebula front-end connect to the Hypervisor hosts using SSH.
 To be able to do that its user must be able to authenticate using SSH keys.
-You can do it distributing the public key of ``oneadmin`` user from all machines to the file ``/var/lib/one/.ssh/authorized`` in all the machines.
+You can do it distributing the public key of ``oneadmin`` user from all machines to the file ``/var/lib/one/.ssh/authorized_keys`` in all the machines.
 Another method consists on copying the keys from the front-end to all the hosts.

-.. todo:: copy ssh keys
+For this guide we are going to use the second method.

+When the packages are installed the user ``oneadmin`` is created and a new set of SSH keys generated and ``authorized_keys`` populated.
+The only thing we have to prepare is the ``known_hosts`` file.
+To create it we have to execute this command as user ``oneadmin`` in the frontend with all the node names (or IP's) as parameters:

+.. prompt:: bash $ auto

+    $ ssh-keyscan node1 node2 node3 >> /var/lib/one/.ssh/known_hosts

+Now we need to copy the directory ``/var/lib/one/.ssh`` to all the nodes.
+The easiest way is to set a temporary password to ``oneadmin`` in all the hosts and copy the directory from the frontend:

+.. prompt:: bash $ auto

+    $ scp -rp /var/lib/one/.ssh node1:/var/lib/one/
+    $ scp -rp /var/lib/one/.ssh node2:/var/lib/one/
+    $ scp -rp /var/lib/one/.ssh node3:/var/lib/one/

+Now you can verify that connecting from the frontend as user ``oneadmin`` to the nodes does not ask password:

+.. prompt:: bash $ auto

+    $ ssh node1
+    $ ssh node2
+    $ ssh node3

 .. _ignc_step_8_networking_configuration: